alstrup/arctic/readme.txt

 This can be used to implement things like centering and right alignment of user interface blocks.

-Arctic is currently best suited for fairly static user interfaces, since there is no partial refresh support yet, meaning that changes in the user interface will require a full refresh.

-Arctic is so simple that you should have little trouble understanding how it is implemented, and thus it should be easy to extend it to cover your needs.
+Arctic is relatively simple, so you should have little trouble understanding how it is implemented, and thus it should be possible to extend it to cover your needs.

 See the example to learn how to build your own arctic views.